James-Leste/Big-Data-Platform/reports/Assignment-1-Deployment.md

 ### 1.1 Use the deployment on Google Cloud Platform

-- VM instance IPv4 address: `34.32.201.110` (This maybe change overtime, if not accessiable, please contact <ziqi.wang@aalto.fi>)
+- VM instance IPv4 address: `34.32.201.110` (This maybe change overtime, if not accessiable, please contact <ziqi.wang@aalto.fi>) or refer to [my public repository](https://github.com/James-Leste/Big-Data-Platform-2024)
 - Ports

     ```shell